Inelastic collisions facilitating runaway electron generation in weakly-ionized plasmas

 For $\mathcal{B}^{eH}_{iz}$, we symmetrize the collisional cross section to address the asymmetry in the RBED model originating from its dipole contribution, i.e. $(d\sigma_{iz}/dW)(W,T) = (d\sigma_{iz}/dW)(T-W-B,T) \ if \ W > (T-B)/2$.
 In addition, a scattering angle distribution is obtained by interpolating the isotropic and Moller scattering distribution \cite{Moller1932AP} as low and high energy asymptotes, respectively, since pitch-angle equilibration is rapid in the low energy region and free-bound collisions can be approximated as free-free collisions in the high energy region.
-This interpolation, which can mildly elevate scattering angle, doesn't blur the role of the differential nature in electron acceleration because the interpolation effect acts in the opposite direction.
-We shall use this to keep the presentation simple, thus sacrificing accuracy of the scattering angle for transparency.
-After performing gyro-averaging,
+After gyro-averaging,